 Tonsil stones or tonsilloliths occur when debris such as food particles, mucus, and saliva collects in the crevices or ‘crypts’ of your tonsil tissue.
 The accumulated debris attracts viral and bacterial action and calcifies or hardens over time, forming a tonsil stone.

-Modern studiesOpens in a new tab. reveal that tonsils stones aren’t inert but form part of a community of microorganisms called a biofilm.
+Modern studies reveal that tonsils stones aren’t inert but form part of a community of microorganisms called a biofilm.
 Biofilms may be resistant to antimicrobial agents and harbor harmful organisms that are a source of recurring infection.
 This resistance makes the treatment of severe tonsil stones challenging and often unsuccessful, barring surgery.

 But that doesn’t mean surgery should be your first option (check out my article on why you may not want to get a tonsillectomy for tonsil stones).